Trigger jobs automatically

 When using GitHub, you should activate both the Poll SCM and the GitHub hook trigger for GITScm polling options in the Build Triggers section of the Anvil job configuration.
 Hooks will not work if only GitHub hook trigger for GITScm polling is activated.

-In your repository settings, select Webhooks, and click New Webhook.
-Paste the URL above (replacing <repo-url> with the URL of your GitHub repository) into the Payload URL box, and click Add webhook to activate the hook.
+repository) into the Payload URL box, and click Add webhook to activate

 Manual setup